Melphalan (Alkeran®, Evomela®)

 About This Drug

-Melphalan is used to treat cancer.
+Melphalan is used to treat cancer and in the process of stem cell transplantation.
 It is given in the vein (IV) and orally (by mouth).

 Possible Side Effects